 With a strong background in environmental science, Brurce specializes and brought deep expertise in fiscal policy, market-based mechanisms, and land-use finance.
 He also has experience in political ecology and climate justice.

 Brurce is also passionate about social issues like gender and migration, and actively volunteers for such social causes.
 He is the Country Manager for an online platform called, “Correspondent of the World”, where people from all over the world share their personal stories about global development.
 On the platform, he shared his personal experience on the importance of indigenous knowledge on global environmental education.

 Prior to joining CPI, Brurce had worked as a Junior Researcher at the Indonesian Institute for Energy Economics (IIEE).
 At IIEE, he evaluated state-owned bioenergy power plants in rural Indonesia as part of the “Study of Bioenergy Plant Management Set-up” project for the Indonesian Ministry of Energy, which aimed to improve renewable energy production, carbon sequestration, and sustainable land use.

-Brurce holds a bachelor’s degree in Environmental Engineering from the Institut Teknologi Bandung (ITB) and a master’s degree in Environmental Science from Yale University.
+Brurce holds a bachelor’s degree in engineering from the Institut Teknologi Bandung (ITB) and a master’s degree in Environmental Science from Yale School of Environment.